antonmihaylov/OpenXmlTemplates/README.md

 It is server-friendly, because it doesn't require Word installed.
 Only the Open XML Sdk is used for manipulating the document.

-It is friendly to the designer of the document templates, because they don't need to know any code and they won't have to write any script-like snippets in the word document.
+It is friendly to the designer of the document templates, because they don't need to have any coding skills and they won't have to write any script-like snippets in the word document.
 Everything is instead managed by native Word content controls.

 ### Built With